10 Best Acoustic Resonator Guitars

 Maintenance and Reliability

 The metal cone is sensitive to humidity extremes.
 In very dry environments, wooden parts can shrink and cause the cone to rattle; in damp climates, corrosion on the cover plate or tailpiece becomes a risk.
-Wipe down the metal components after each session and store the guitar in a padded gig bag or hardshell case.
+Wipe down metal components after each session and store the guitar in a padded gig bag or hardshell case.
 If the cone ever develops a crack or loses tension, replacement cones are available, but installation often requires a technician familiar with resonator geometry.

 How to Compare Reviews